 A better strategy is to define tabs for the paragraph style.
 See Chapters 6 and 7 in the Writer Guide for more information.

+Tip

+Using tabs to space out material on a page is not recommended.
+Depending on what you are trying to accomplish, a table is usually a better choice.